Cog-Creators/Red-DiscordBot/docs/cog_guides/dev.rst

 Dispatch a message event as if it were sent by a different user.

-Only reads the raw content of the message.
-Attachments, embeds etc. are ignored.
+Current message is used as a base (including attachments, embeds, etc.), the content and author of the message are replaced with the given arguments.

 **Arguments**